NCSSM Durham

 During January Term and the beginning of the spring semester, students will learn all about research and work on research skills that include: scientific literacy, scientific writing, presentations and communication skills.
 In the lab students will learn about the scientific method and experimental design, basic wet lab techniques which include: micropipetting, sterile technique, gel electrophoresis, and many more.

 Spring semester is also when students do library research, develop their project, and begin working with their model organism.
 Students will write a research proposal which they defend at midterm.
-Work on their project continues during the optional, yet strongly encouraged, summer term, and is completed at the beginning of the fall semester.
+Work on their project continues during the summer term and is completed at the beginning of the fall semester.

 The focus of fall semester is data analysis and communication of results in multiple formats including paper writing, poster sessions, and short talks at competitions and conferences.